MrSavage009/Folio-Markdown-Image-Renderer/Readme.md

 ## How to Use

 1. Open `index.html` in any modern browser (Chrome, Firefox, Edge, Safari).
-   *GitHub does not host HTML files as live pages—you must download and open the file locally.*
+   *GitHub has the live page at the button on the top.
+But you can also download and open the file locally.
+This might be better for batch downloading multiple images to your computer.*
 2. Paste your markdown text into the text area.
 3. Select a **theme** and **semantic mode**.
 4. Adjust card **width**, **max height**, and **resolution** using the sliders.